electroniquefleak/chromeo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a demo application for Flatiron School's Phase 3 project cycle.
+This is a demo application for Flatiron School's Phase 5 project cycle.

-While determining the best method to exhibit my compounded knowledge of Rails, I wanted my project to emulate a real world example of how to demonstrate object-oriented programming.
+While determining the best method to exhibit my compounded knowledge of Rails, JavaScript, and React, I wanted my project to emulate a real world example of how to demonstrate object-oriented programming.

-Using object-oriented patterns within the Rails framework, I chose something that was both personal to me; and a user utilizing my application: I created an application with my uncle's commercial painting business in mind - Paragon Painting & Waterproofing.
+Using object-oriented patterns within the Rails framework to connect with my React frontend, I chose something that was both personal to me; and a user utilizing my application: The universal love of music discovery.

 Here's why:
-*
+* There aren't many music discoverability applications that provide the users with unique experiences.
 *
 *